 Are you wondering how to write content for SEO?

-Well, to begin with, you shouldn't just write content for SEO.
+Well, to begin with, you shouldn't just write for SEO.

 Writing content for SEO is important, but it is no longer the most important.
-To write good content for your website, you need to prioritize writing content for your readers.
+To write good content for your website, you need to prioritize writing content for your readers just as much.

 However, if you really wanna rank at the top for competitive keywords, you need to get the best of both worlds – and include some basic SEO strategies in your content writing, that we'll present below.